302 KAR 29:060. Certification.

 (1) Category 7.
 Industrial, institutional, structural, and health-related pest control.
 This category shall be subdivided as follows:

 (a) Structural pest control.
 Persons requesting certification in this subcategory shall demonstrate practical knowledge of a wide variety of pests including general pests and wood-destroying organisms.
-This practical knowledge shall include their life cycles, types of formulations appropriate for their control, minimum standards of application, and methods of application that avoid contamination of habitat and exposure of people and pets.
-Since human exposure, including babies, pregnant women, and elderly people, is frequently a potential problem, applicants shall demonstrate practical knowledge of the specific factors which may lead to a hazardous condition.
-Because structural pest control may involve outdoor applications, persons shall also demonstrate practical knowledge of environmental conditions.
+This practical knowledge shall include their life cycles, habits, types of formulations, insecticides appropriate for their control, minimum standards of application, and methods of application that avoid contamination of habitat and exposure of people and pets and a practical knowledge of an integrated pest management program to determine if and when a treatment is needed.
+Components of an integrated pest management program may include education, proper sanitation, structural repair, mechanical control techniques, and pesticide application.
+Because human exposure is frequently a potential problem, an applicant shall demonstrate practical knowledge of the specific factors that may lead to a hazardous condition.
+Because structural pest control may involve outdoor applications, an applicant shall also demonstrate practical knowledge of environmental conditions.

 (3) Category 12.
 Pesticide sales agent.
 Persons desiring certification in this category shall demonstrate practical knowledge of pesticide labels and label comprehension including environmental hazards, rates of application, proper application techniques, storage, shipping, handling, worker protection safety issues, and the different types of pesticides.